rajprashanthr/Y.Remember-Android/README.md

 # Y.Remember-Android
 A native android reminder app with simple and smart UI

-It's in a state of 'Work In Progress'

 Download Y_Remember_v1.apk file and install by allowing installation of external apps